menu

 NOTE: A permit is required to hike in the Fiery Furnace!
 Permits can be obtained HERE up to a month in advance.
 The cost is $10/person.
 Every person in your group must be present to pick up your permit the day of your hike in order to watch an educational video about recreating responsibly.

 While there is no official trail in the Fiery Furnace, there is a marked route that most hikers follow.
 There are also a couple of spur trails that branch off from the main route that are marked on AllTrails.
-It’s important to have a physical map or a map downloaded to your phone (plus a backup battery) while exploring the Fiery Furnace.
+It’s important to have a physical map or a map downloaded to your phone (plus a backup battery charger) while exploring the Fiery Furnace.

 There are probably tons of hidden arches located throughout the Fiery Furnace, but there are two in particular that hikers frequently seek out.
 Located deep within a side canyon, Surprise Arch is quite literally a hidden gem (you won’t know it’s there until you’re practically under it).
 Skull Arch is another popular arch to see in the Fiery Furnace.
 You’ll likely pass other smaller, unnamed arches on your hike as well.